mabrobotics/MD80-x-CANdle-Documentation/md_canopen/OD.md

 ### 0x2000 - Motor Settings

 Configures the most important motor settings.
-This object is especially useful when you want to configure or reconfigure an MD80 for a particular motor.
+This object is especially useful when you want to configure or reconfigure an MD series motor controller for a particular motor.
 Be sure to save after modification using 0x1010 Store Parameters.

 <table border="1" cellpadding="2" cellspacing="0"  class="gridlines sheet0" id="sheet0" style="float:center;text-align:center;font-size:11px ;width:100%">
 	<tbody>